3dcitydb/3dcitydb-docs/source/impexp/cli/export.rst

    For compressed exports using GZIP or ZIP, specify the output format to use for encoding the data.
    Allowed values are ``citygml`` and ``cityjson``.

+.. option:: --[no-]fail-fast

+   Flag to indicate whether to fail fast on errors and to immediately cancel the export process (default: true).

 .. option:: --worker-threads=<threads[,max]>